kkzxak47/keycloak-services-social-wechatwork/README.md

 # keycloak-services-social-weixin

-To install the SMS Authenticator one has to:
+To install the social weixin one has to:

 * Add the jar to the Keycloak server:
   * `$ cp target/keycloak-services-social-weixin-*.jar _KEYCLOAK_HOME_/providers/`